Tebs-Lab/algorithms-for-biology/big-o/lecture-notes.md

   * Could argue this is: 2n.
     * Loading the item from the list, then comparing it to the item or interest.
     * No setup, so no constants...
+  * Which means, overall this is O(n) (remember: we always drop the constants with Big O)

 * A classic example of a 2nd degree polynomial (n^2) is this method of determining which items are unique: